 HTTP to HTTPS migration has become one of the essential parameters for any search engine now.
-It has been made mandatory after Google chrome announces, “from 24th July 2018, they will consider all the websites working on HTTP as “not secure.”
+It has been made mandatory after Google Chrome announced, “from 24th July 2018, they will consider all the websites working on HTTP as “not secure.”

-In this article, we will provide you an in-depth guide on Http to Https migration in WordPress. and give some tips on how to make the whole process easy and smooth.
+In this article, we will provide you with an in-depth guide on HTTP to HTTPS migration in WordPress. and give some tips on how to make the whole process easy and smooth.
 Even some leading Search Engines like Google are trying their best to encourage website owners to move into the more secure web.

-Also, due to new guidelines regulate by leading search Engines and providing SEO benefits, it is the right time to migrate WordPress websites on a more secure side.
+Also, due to new guidelines regulated by leading search Engines and providing SEO benefits, it is the right time to migrate WordPress websites to a more secure side.

 What do you mean by HTTPS?